ntoll/ntoll.github.io/article/vienna/index.md

 hear many more concerts, because she embodied a music lover totally present and invested in the performance.
 Virtuoso listening.
 Bravo!

-A post concert dinner and night-time stroll capped of a culturally rich and stimulating day.
+A post concert dinner and night-time stroll capped off a culturally rich and stimulating day.

 Saturday was more of the same, yet very different!